 Yesterday, I shared a lesson about strengthening one another in faith.
-Today, I reflect on the blessings of being Christ to others, an excellent gift for any true believer.
+Today, I reflect on the blessings of being Christ to others, an awesome gift for any true believer.

-Before the Lord offered to the Father the sacrifice of his life for us on the cross, he mentored the disciples on how they would be his witnesses.
-We read the Lord speak to them about how anyone who loves him and obeys his word would be God's special child.
+Before the Lord offered to the Father the sacrifice of his life for us on the cross, he mentored the disciples on how they too would be his witnesses.
+We read the Lord speak to them about how anyone who loves him and obeys his word would be God’s special child.
 Not only would the Lord continue to love the person, the Lord, the Father and the Holy Spirit would reveal Godself to the person.

-The Lord says: “Those who love me will be loved by my Father, and I will love them and reveal myself to them" (Jn 14:21—NRSV).
+The Lord says: “Those who love me will be loved by my Father, and I will love them and reveal myself to them” (Jn 14:21—NRSV).

-Pause for a while and reflect on the blessings of God, revealing Godself to you.
-Imagine God making a home in your heart and entire being.
-It is amazing grace.
+Pause for a while and reflect on the blessings of God revealing Godself to you and making a home with you.
+It is amazing grace, isn’t it?

 This promise is fulfilled in the early Church as it continues to be fulfilled today in the lives of true believers.
 In the case of Saint Paul during his first missionary journey, Christ revealed himself to him in his words and actions.

-Take, for example, his witness of life in Lystra.
-Lystra at the time was a small frontier created by the Roman emperor.
-It is said to be located in present-day Turkey.
-Saint Paul's words became life-giving, and his presence was revealing of divine life.
+Take for example, his witness of life in Lystra.
+(Lystra at the time was a small frontier, created by the Roman emperor.
+It is said to be located in the present-day Turkey).
+Saint Paul’s words became life giving, and his presence was revealing of the divine.

-Saint Paul's words as one to whom Christ has revealed himself carried on the same power of the Risen Lord.
-He spoke to a disabled person who was listening.
-There was the power behind the word to bring life to the stifled muzzles and dead cells.
+Saint Paul’s words as one to whom Christ has revealed himself carried on the same power of the Risen Lord.
+He spoke to a cripple who was listening.
+There was power behind the word so as to bring life to the stifled muzzles and dead cells.
 There is life, abundant life in the words of anyone in whom Christ lives.
-There is power, resurrection power, manifested through the actions of the true believer.
+There is power, resurrection power manifested through the actions of the true believer.
 I see this around me.
 I witness it in churches and religious activities where faith is alive.
 God goes on working in the life of true believers.

 As the locals, so are those who do not see and perceive that God goes on working today in the lives of true believers.
-As the locals, there are the so-called believers who doubt if Christ lives on in his body and members, the Church, today.
+As the locals, there are the so-called believers who doubt if Christ lives on in the Church today, in his body and its members.

-The Lord has promised, and his word is true: "Truly, truly, I say to you, he who believes in me will also do the works that I do; greater works than these will he do because I go to the Father" (Jn 14:12).
+The Lord has promised, and his word is true: “Truly, truly, I say to you, he who believes in me will also do the works that I do; and greater works than these will he do, because I go to the Father” (Jn 14:12).

-I hope that you, as a believer, hold on to these Christ's words.
-Continue to be—by the grace of the Holy Spirit—the hands and feet of Jesus Christ.
-As another Christ, where you live, bring healing to the wounded.
+I hope that you as a believer hold on to these words of the Lord.
+I hope you continue to be—by the grace of the Holy Spirt—the hands and feet of Jesus Christ.
+As another Christ where you live, bring healing to the wounded.
 Reveal hope to the depressed.
 Bring comfort to the sorrowful.
-Be the Lord's shalom.
+Be the Lord’s shalom.